DISTANCE

 During the race

-Upon withdrawal from the race, it is the responsibility of the individual to get themselves home (or to the event finish if required to collect their dropbag).
-Given the size of the Start line, we would recommend having your own Support Crew in case withdrawal during the event is needed.
+Upon withdrawal from the race, it is the responsibility of the individual to get themselves home (or to the finish if required to collect their dropbag).
+We would recommend having your own Support Crew or someone on standby to collect you in case of unexpected withdrawal during the event.

 Where it is possible to transport a runner to the finish, this will only be available after a checkpoint closes and therefore may involve a significant wait.
-In addition, as event teams are deployed to multiple checkpoint locations, transport to the finish may involve intermediate stops on route for further (potential lengthy) periods of time to the finish.
+In addition, as event teams are deployed to multiple checkpoint locations, transport to Race HQ may involve intermediate stops on route for further (potentially lengthy) periods of time before heading to Race HQ.

 GB Ultras also reserve the right to pull any participant out of the race on health grounds.